Gordon McClellan

-His editing credits include the award-winning television series Road to Avonlea (38 episodes, from 1990–1996); Francis Mankiewicz's Love and Hate: The Story of Colin and Joanne Thatcher; Clay Borris' Alligator Shoes, and Allan King's Leonardo: A Dream of Flight (1999).
+His editing credits include the award-winning television series Road to Avonlea (38 episodes, from 1990 to 1996); Francis Mankiewicz's Love and Hate: The Story of Colin and JoAnn Thatcher; Clay Borris' Alligator Shoes, and Allan King's Leonardo: A Dream of Flight (1999).
 He is a three-time Gemini Award nominee.

 McClellan is a member of the Canadian Cinema Editors honours society.